What is a Domain Name?

 • FurbabyGroomingGirl

 You get the idea.
 Say your domain out loud.
 Type it.
 Write it.
+Ask others about it.
 Easy to say, easy to spell, easy to remember?
 Bingo!

 You're Ready!